Abrahamogbedobor/configure-ad/README.md

 STEP3 (Installing Active Directory):
 - Longin to DC-1 Server Management Dashboard, and install Active Directory Domain Services
+- Promote Active Directory as a DC (Domain Controller after installation).
+Then add a new forest such as bryanogbe.com with password
+- Automatic restart thereafter, log back to DC-1 using bryanogbe.com\bryanlab with bryanlab original password

+STEP4
 -

 <h2>Deployment and Configuration Steps</h2>